-Financial reporting standards that became effective in the current period effective for fiscal years beginning on or after January 1, 2021.
+Financial reporting standards that became effective in the current year

+During the year, the Company has adopted the revised and new financial reporting standards and interpretations which are effective for fiscal periods beginning on or after January 1, 2022.
 These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and providing accounting guidance for users of the standards.